The best prepaid mobile plans in Australia (October 2024)

 Popular Vodafone network prepaid plans

 If you’re after competitively priced prepaid plans, start looking at what’s on the Vodafone network.
-We track half a dozen mobile providers that operate on the Vodafone network, and some of those are among the cheapest available.
-While you shouldn’t expect too many features, Vodafone network prepaid plans tend to offer competitive pricing and a decent chunk of data.
+We track half a dozen mobile providers that operate on the Vodafone network, and some of them offer plans that are among the cheapest available.
+Vodafone network prepaid plans tend to offer competitive pricing and a decent chunk of data.

 Main plan details